emqx/emqx-docs/en_US/messaging/mqtt-will-message.md

 EMQX implements the will message feature of MQTT.
 If a will message is set for a client, EMQX sends the message to relevant subscribers when the client is accidentally disconnected, so that the subscribers can be informed and update the client status.

 You can use client tools to try this messaging service in EMQX.
-This section introduces how to use the [MQTT X Client](https://mqttx.app/) and [MQTT X CLI](https://mqttx.app/cli) to simulate clients and see how a will message is published and received.
+This section introduces how to use the [MQTTX Client](https://mqttx.app/) and [MQTTX CLI](https://mqttx.app/cli) to simulate clients and see how a will message is published and received.

 :::tip Prerequisites

 - Knowledge about MQTT [Will Message](./mqtt-concepts.md#will-message)
-- Basic publishing and subscribing operations using [MQTT X](./publish-and-subscribe.md)
+- Basic publishing and subscribing operations using [MQTTX](./publish-and-subscribe.md)

 :::

-## Publish Will Message with MQTT X Client
+## Publish Will Message with MQTTX Client

-1. Start the MQTT X Client.
+1. Start the MQTTX Client.
 Click the **New Connection** to create an MQTT connection named `Demo`.

    - The localhost `127.0.0.1` is used as an example in this demonstration.

    ::: tip

-   For detailed instructions on creating an MQTT connection, see [MQTT X Client](./publish-and-subscribe.md).
+   For detailed instructions on creating an MQTT connection, see [MQTTX Client](./publish-and-subscribe.md).

    :::